I’m Eileen Hopkins

 Teenage years are an essential time for self-discovery, identity formation, and social development; however, this can be a confusing and stressful time.
 Offering therapeutic understanding of emotional issues can help self-worth and esteem, relieve worries, and facilitate change.

-Psychotherapy is sometimes referred to as talking therapy, a therapy session is rather like a meaningful chat.
-It provides a person with the opportunity to express their thoughts, difficult emotions and feelings in a safe non-judgmental space, and in doing so gives the person greater insight towards their own responses.
+Psychotherapy provides a person with the opportunity to express their thoughts, difficult emotions, and feelings in a safe non-judgmental space, and in doing so gives the person greater insight into their own responses.

 For someone who is not familiar with the use of Psychotherapy, it can be very daunting to seek and accept it.
 Psychotherapists are very conscious of this when commencing work with a new client.
 Some people, for example, like to attend counselling in a very private space, such as a different town, while others have no issue attending counselling in their local village.
 Successful psychotherapy depends on a supportive, comfortable relationship with a trusted therapist.